Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

   - Primary reinforcer satisfies some basic biological need.While secondary reinforcer is a stimulus that becomes reinforcing because of its associated with the primary reinforcer.
 Like food is primary reinforcer but through money we can get food so money is secondary reinforcer.
 - Why Reinforcement beats punishment ?
   - Punishment is frequently ineffective particularly if it is not immediatly applied after that specific behaviour or if the person can leave.Like an employee quiting if he is reprimanded.In such instances that behaviour that is being punished is replaced with even a less desirable one.(`Page 241`).Even worse in case of physical punishment it conveys the idea that physical aggression is a desirable and  permissable.Also Punishment do not convey any information about appropriate alternative behaviour .
+- Effect of
-- Why do PRS results last longer than CRS ?
+- Why do PRS () results last longer than CRS(Continous reinforcement schedule) ?
 Slot machines and candy machine example. `Page 243`
+- Fixed ratio schedule, variable ratio schedule, fixed interval shedule ,variable interval schedule ?`244`
+- n stimulus control training? example `245`
+- shaping ?example`246`
+-
 - How do you reinforce what doesnt come naturally ?
 THrough shaping
 ---
 #### Summary